OfficeDev/office-dev-program-docs/docs/office-365-developer-program-faq.md

 For more information about the types of activities that we track, see the [Office 365 developer subscription terms of use](terms-and-conditions.md).

-## What's included in the Office 365 developer subscription?
+## What's included in the developer subscription?
 If you created your subscription after August 25, 2019, you have a Microsoft 365 E5 Developer subscription with 25 user licenses.
-Customers who joined the program before August 25, 2019, have an Office 365 E3 Developer subscription.
+Customers who joined the program before August 25, 2019, have an Office 365 E3 Developer subscription with 25 user licenses.

 The Office 365 E3 Developer subscription includes the following: